Serpent of the Nile

 Serpent of the Nile is a 1953 American Technicolor historical adventure film produced by Sam Katzman and directed by William Castle.
 The film starred Rhonda Fleming, Raymond Burr, William Lundigan, and Michael Ansara.
-In an early role, actress Julie Newmar (listed as Julie Newmeyer) appears as an exotic dancer clad only in gold paint (and a gold fabric bikini of early 1950s style).
+In an early role, actress Julie Newmar (credited as Julie Newmeyer) appears as an exotic dancer clad only in gold paint (and a gold fabric bikini of early 1950s style).
 It also stars William Lundigan as Lucilius and Michael Fox as Octavius.